Prompt

 -> WHERE

-prompt_continuation can also be set to the empty string: ''.
+prompt_continuation can also be set to the empty string: '' for no